pm-wobbuffet/scout/README.md

     - Run `sail artisan db:seed SpawnPointDataSeeder` to import SpawnPoints from resources/json/spawn_points_hunthelper.js, sourced from the wonderful HuntHelper plogon.
     - Run `sail artisan db:seed SpawnPointMobSeeder` to import old expansion spawn point mob assignments, which I manually built in resources/csv/SPAWN_POINT_MOBS.csv

+If a new expansion launches and I'm retired, you can use the script in resources/python/get_hunts.py to grab new hunt marks from future builds.
+It will create the contents of zones.json in the expected format and extract any new maps as long as the Data file formats don't change too much

 ## Contributing

 At this time, contributions will not be accepted, just because I'll be busy with Dawntrail things.
 Once life settles down a bit, I'll open things up.